Virtual Classes of Representation Varieties of Upper Triangular Matrices via Topological Quantum Field Theories: Introduction

-is not an isomorphism. \end{theorem}
+is not an isomorphism. \end{Theorem}

 The paper is organized as follows.
-In Section \ref{sec:tqft}, we construct a Topological Quantum Field Theory (TQFT) computing the classes of the representation varieties $\mathfrak{X}_G(\Sigma_g)$ in the Grothendieck ring of varieties.
-We mainly follow \cite{arXiv170905724, arXiv190605222, thesisangel, thesisvogel}.
-The novelty of this section lies in Lemma \ref{lemma:conditions_for_reduction_TQFT} which allows us to simplify the computations.
-In Section \ref{sec:app}, we will apply this theory to the groups of upper triangular matrices $G = \U_n$ of rank $n = 2, 3, 4$.
-We prove our main theorems, Theorem \ref{thm:main1} and Theorem \ref{thm:main2}.
+In Section \ref{sec:tqft}, we construct a topological quantum field theory (TQFT) computing the virtual classes of the representation varieties $\mathfrak{X}_G(\Sigma_g)$ in the Grothendieck ring of varieties.
+We mainly follow \cite{thesisangel, arXiv190605222, arXiv170905724, thesisvogel}.
+The novelty of this section lies in Proposition~\ref{prop:conditions_for_reduction_TQFT}, which can be used to `reduce' the TQFT.
+While not strictly necessary to perform computations, it does allow for a simplification of the computations.
+In Section~\ref{sec:app}, we will apply this theory to the groups of upper triangular matrices $G = \U_n$ of rank $n = 2, 3, 4$.
+We prove our main theorems, Theorems~\ref{thm:main1} and~\ref{thm:main2}.
 Explicitly, we compute the classes of the representation varieties $\mathfrak{X}_{G}(\Sigma_g)$ in a suitably localized Grothendieck ring of varieties for the groups of upper triangular matrices $\U_2$, $\U_3$, $\U_4$.
 Moreover, we show that the natural morphism fails to be an isomorphism for $\U_n$ when $n\geq 2$ and $g \ge 1$.

-\textbf{Acknowledgement} The authors thank Bas Edixhoven and David Holmes for reading a previous version of this paper and giving valuable comments; Ángel González-Prieto whose papers were the starting point of this research and who was kind enough to answer any questions; and Sean Lawton for pointing out an error regarding $\overline{\chi}$.
-The paper is part of the Master Thesis \cite{thesisvogel} of the second author.

-\section{TQFTs and Representation Varieties}
+\section{TQFTs and representation varieties}